As you accumulate guitar pedals, your mind will naturally turn to a pedal board enclosure to house all your compact effects units.

 But here are some things to think about if you’re looking to buy a pedal board.

 Naturally, you don’t want your pedal board to fall apart at the least opportune moment.
 Most units are rugged and made to last.
 But sometimes the case or the cables it comes with aren’t the best quality.
-This isn’t too tragic, since cables usually aren’t hard to replace.
+This isn’t too tragic, since cables usually aren’t hard to replace and you can always buy better ones.

 Ultimately, the level of durability required depends on how much performing and touring you’re planning to do, but either way you should find a pedal board that isn’t going to break on you if someone happens to sneeze in its general direction.